pnb/paper-convert-scripts/README.md

 This will create a new conda environment called `paper_convert` with the required packages installed.

+LaTeX conversion requires a recent version of TexLive.
+TexLive 2020 and older do not properly handle subfigures, for example.

 ## Configuration

 Edit `config.json` to adjust the paths to required applications, including the correct Python environment.